SALTIRE Emerging Researcher SchemeSERENE: Solutions from Emerging Researcher Exchanges: The role of the Natural Environment

 Payment of Funds

 If successful, funds will be transferred to your Institution.
-Funds must be spent by 31st July 2022
+Funds must be claimed by 31st January 2023

 A short report (2 pages A4) must be submitted to SAGES within three months of the exchange.
 You must provide the SAGES administration with project updates and outcomes when requested for reporting purposes.
 If this project leads to a published article, or leverages grant funding, please contact the SAGES administration to make them aware.